top of page

 Does North Carolina have a solar tax credit?

-Although North Carolina no longer has a state solar tax credit, residents can still benefit from the federal Investment Tax Credit (ITC), which provides a 30% tax credit for solar installation costs.
-Also, North Carolina offers an 80% Solar Property Tax Exemption, meaning the value added by solar panels is largely exempt from property taxes.
+North Carolina no longer offers a state solar tax credit, but residents can still take advantage of the federal Investment Tax Credit (ITC).
+The ITC provides a 30% tax credit on solar installation costs.

 Are there free solar panels available in North Carolina?

-Although there are solar energy incentives available to homeowners and businesses, there aren’t any truly free solar panel programs.
-Some solar companies might advertise free solar panels, but these are typically solar lease or power purchase agreement (PPA) programs where participants must pay a monthly lease fee.
+While there are North Carolina solar incentives for homeowners and businesses, truly free solar panels aren’t available.
+Some companies advertise free solar panels, but these usually involve solar lease or power purchase agreement (PPA) programs.
+With these, participants pay a monthly lease fee instead of upfront costs.

 Are there solar tax credits in North Carolina?